Dih5/yaconfig/README.md

 ```

 ## Usage
-This package is intended to be used by other package to assist their configuration.
+This package is intended to be used by other packages to assist in their configuration.
 The recommended workflow follows:
-- Add a config module.
+- **Add a config module**.
 Its purpose should be to define the configuration variables (the metaconfig) and to provide a
 single instance of the actual configuration (the values) for your application.
-If you want to implement a more complex
-logic to handle multiple configuration, you can do it here.
 Simple example:
 ```python
 """File config.py"""
 import yaconfig